OmniSharp/csharp-language-server-protocol/docs/jsonrpc.md

 ## Standalone

 > `JsonRpcServer.Create(options => {})`
 This will create a server where you provide options, handlers and more.
+An optional `IServiceProvider` can be provided that will be used as a fallback container when `IJsonRcpHandlers` are being resolved.

 ## Microsoft.Extensions.DependencyInjection